martonsagi/al-object-designer/extension-al-object-designer/README.md

 ![alt](https://raw.githubusercontent.com/martonsagi/al-object-designer/master/extension-al-object-designer/images/ALObjectDesigner_PageDesign.gif)

 ## Under the hood
-AL Object Designer is literally a single-page [Aurelia](https://aurelia.io/) app that is embedded into a VS Code WebView and exchanges data back and forth.
+AL Object Designer is a single-page [Aurelia](https://aurelia.io/) app that is embedded into a VS Code WebView and exchanges data back and forth.

 ----------------------------------------------